-The play A dollhouse introduced Nora as a housewife who thoroughly enjoyed being patronized, dotted, and pampered.
-The carefree and naïve character of Nora was asserted by his husband’s attitude towards her, who lovingly called her by doting pet names.
-He loved her like a precious object of possession, a child, or a pacifier but not as an equal partner.
+The play A Dollhouse introduced Nora as a housewife who thoroughly enjoyed being patronized, dotted, and pampered.
+The carefree and naïve character of Nora is asserted by his husband’s attitude towards her, who lovingly calls her doting pet names.
+He loved her like a precious object of possession, a child, or a pacifier, but not as an equal partner.
 Nora’s intellect, audacity, and managing abilities were neglected by herself until the end of the play.
 She was emotionally dependent on her husband and didn’t appreciate her efforts toward her family.
 Her audacity and fierce determination made him work like a man and helped in weaving her debts.
 Nora’s character was more than an average expectation from 19th-century women; she was headstrong enough to break the laws and forge her father’s signature to ensure his husband’s health.
 Being a 19th-century housewife, Nora’s objective was to achieve a perfect family idealism to become an ideal wife and mother.
-Her personal beliefs and identity went veiled under the patriarchal expectations and norms of society.
+Her personal beliefs and identity were veiled under the patriarchal expectations and norms of society.
 When she started to question her personality, she rationally concluded that living with Torvald was the same as living with his father, as both kept on dominating her nature.
 After meeting with Dr. Rank, Nora felt more like an invisible chaperon with Torvald.
-Finally, with the play’s progression, when she realized that Torvald didn’t love her like a personality and will not sacrifice himself for saving her, she gives Nora the courage to break the shackles of societal norms.
-She le She was an independent woman who shredded her doll-like existence.
+Finally, with the play’s progression, when she realizes that Torvald doesn’t love her like a personality and will not sacrifice himself to save her, she gives Nora the courage to break the shackles of societal norms.
+She Le, She was an independent woman who shredded her doll-like existence.

-Along with male dominance, the play Tartfuffe conveyed hypocrisy and opportunism as the play’s central theme.
+Along with male dominance, the play Tartuffe conveyed hypocrisy and opportunism as the play’s central theme.
 The protagonist’s character was Orgon, a wealthy man who fell for the treachery of hypocrite Tartuffe.
-Tartuffe approached Orgon for averting his poverty, piety and religion always used to entice Orgon as referring to act 15, Orgon conversed with Cleante:
+Tartuffe approaches Orgon to avert his poverty; piety and religion are always used to entice Orgon.
+As referring to Act 15, Orgon conversed with Cleante:

 “He knew what I needed, so he blessed me.